 The following Terms, Conditions and Service Requirements are required for the program to work effectively and safely:

 - All cut brush must be stacked within 10-feet of your driveway entrance to the roadway on a level area by the dates specified on the enclosed card or as otherwise directed by FireSafe Council and/or the District.
-Crews will measure and tag brush piles for contractor inspection and bidding.
 Stack piles with the cut ends facing the driveway or roadway.
-Brush cannot be added to the pile once pile is tagged.
 For safety, do not stockpile cut brush within 10 feet of public or private roads.

 - The only items that will be chipped are tree limbs and cut brush.
-Any tree or brush limb that are more than 4-inches in diameter cannot be chipped.
+Any tree or brush limb that is more than 4-inches in diameter cannot be chipped.

 - To receive Services, please be sure that these items are not in or among the cut brush piles: